-Resolutions 1820, 1888, 1960 and 2106 positioned conflict-related sexual violence as a peace and security issue, demanding appropriate action by the full spectrum of peace and security, human rights, humanitarian and development actors.
+Security Council resolutions 1820, 1888, 1960 and 2106 positioned conflict-related sexual violence as a peace and security issue, demanding appropriate action by the full spectrum of peace and security, human rights, humanitarian and development actors.
 The multiple operational and practical challenges that field actors face in translating these mandates into effective interventions to prevent and address sexual violence during and in the wake of conflict are often compounded by weak coordination mechanisms and insufficient human and financial resources.
-With these challenges in mind, the UN Action network committed to provide strategic and technical support to the UN system (Peacekeeping Operations, Special Political Missions and UN Country Teams) in eight conflict-affected settings: the Democratic Republic of Congo (DRC), Liberia, Sudan (Darfur), South Sudan, Central African Republic (CAR), Côte d'Ivoire, Colombia, and Bosnia and Herzegovina (BiH).
+With these challenges in mind, the UN Action network committed to provide strategic and technical support to the UN system (Peacekeeping Operations, Special Political Missions and UN Country Teams) in eight conflictaffected settings: the Democratic Republic of Congo (DRC), Liberia, Sudan (Darfur), South Sudan, Central African Republic (CAR), Côte d'Ivoire, Colombia, and Bosnia and Herzegovina (BiH).

-In Côte d'Ivoire, UNFPA utilized UN Action MPTF funding to recruit a GBV Technical Specialist at the end of 2012.
-The goal of this project was to strengthen the UN system's response to GBV in the context of on-going insecurity in Côte d'Ivoire by bridging the gaps between humanitarian, development, and political actors.
+In Côte d'Ivoire, UNFPA utilized UN Action MPTF funding to recruit a Gender-Based Violence (GBV) Technical Specialist at the end of 2012.
+The goal of this project was to strengthen the UN system's response to GBV in the context of on-going insecurity in Côte d'Ivoire by bridging the gaps between humanitarian, development and political actors.
 In 2014, the UN Action-funded GBV Technical Specialist continued to provide support to the UNFPA Representative and the Resident Coordinator in advocating with the Ivorian Government to mobilise partners to implement the National Strategy to Combat Gender-Based Violence, and paved the way for the Women's Protection Advisor who is now deployed in Côte d'Ivoire.

-The official launch of the National Strategy took place on 5 September 2014, during the UN Action mission to Côte d'Ivoire.
-In the lead-up to the launch of the National Strategy, UN Action helped to increase the visibility of the GBVIMS in the media by facilitating a workshop aimed at creating an association of journalists against GBV.
-This activity also responded to a key recommendation of the Five-Year Review of UN Action, namely that work on Comprehensive/National Strategies include built-in advocacy and communication components in order to increase visibility and enhance understanding of the issue.
+The official launch of the National Strategy to Combat Gender-Based Violence took place on 5 September 2014, during the UN Action mission to Côte d'Ivoire.
+In the lead-up to the launch of the National Strategy, UN Action helped to increase the visibility of the issue of Gender-Based Violence, including CRSV, and the aims of the new Strategy in the media by facilitating a workshop with local media representatives.
+This event resulted in the launch of an informal network of journalists against GBV.
+This activity also responded to a key recommendation of the